Immanuel (film): Synopsis

-The film follows the character of Immanuel,who works in a book publishing firm owned by Joseph.
+The film follows the character of Immanuel who works in a book publishing firm owned by Joseph.
 When the company is closed down due to unexpected reasons, Immanuel and his family find it difficult to make both ends meet.
 He then gets a job in a private insurance company which is managed by Jeevan Raj.
 The movie gives an unvarnished portrayal of the ruthless ways in which private insurance companies work, with scant regard for humanity.
-Immanuel is cheated by his colleague Venkatesh who grabs his customer and takes the credit.
-Non performers are forced to leave the organization without prior notice.
-Clients are repeatedly denied their claims on flimsy grounds while the company makes profit.
+Immanuel is cheated by his colleague, Venkatesh, who grabs his customer and takes the credit.
+Non-performers are forced to leave the organization without prior notice.
+The clients are repeatedly denied their claims on flimsy grounds while the company makes a profit.
 The film portrays the battle between the ruthless company and Immanuel who tries to set things right for the customers.